Youssef-Beltagy/Remote_Site_Incubator/Progress Reports/Week 3.md

 ### Objectives

-- [ ] ADD the GSM module
+- [ ] ADD the GSM module--could be redundant because I will be using 2G which is mostly too old.

-- [ ] Figure out how I'm going to get the data from
+- [x] Figure out how I'm going to get the data from the esp32 to a server-thingspeak by matlab

 - [ ] ADD low power mode

-- [ ] Begin next week's report
+- [x] Begin next week's report

-- [ ] Clean the Code a little
+- [x] Clean the Code a little